-I believe that all grains are harming our horses especially the byproducts of the agriculture industry that include wheat middlings and sugar beet pulp.
-I believe they have plant proteins called lectins and that these are causing inflammation of the gut wall leading to gut wall leaking these foreign proteins into the body.
-They are causing chronic protein loss (poor top line), obesity, underweight (yes the opposite of obesity), lameness, joint pain, laminitis, skin disease, colic, an inability to sweat when hot and an assortment of other illnesses including insulin resistance and pituitary dysfunction (Cushing’s disease).
-Other problems may be seen such as general malaise, squirts with each defecation, unthriftiness and poor behavior including unwilling to be girthed, unwilling to be brushed, unwilling to load on a trailer and bucking when asked to move faster than a walk.
+I believe that all grains are harming our horses, especially the byproducts of the agriculture industry, including wheat middlings and sugar beet pulp.
+I think they’ve plant proteins called lectins, which are causing inflammation of the gut wall leading to the gut wall leaking these foreign proteins into the body.
+As a result, they are causing chronic protein loss (poor top line), obesity, underweight (yes, the opposite of obesity), lameness, joint pain, laminitis, skin disease, colic, an inability to sweat when hot and an assortment of other illnesses including insulin resistance and pituitary dysfunction (Cushing’s disease).
+Other problems include general malaise, squirts with each defecation, unthriftiness and poor behavior, including an unwillingness to be girthed, reluctance to be brushed, and unwillingness to load on a trailer and to buck when asked to move faster than a walk.

 Like Galileo, I often feel frustrated as I continue to see stacked in people’s barns the fancy colored bags of feed with huge unpronounceable words on the back with marketing slogans appealing to the hearts of the owners trying to do the best for their horses.
 Yet sewn into the seam of every bag, in every variety of grain product, is a tag required by law listing the ingredients.
 The number one ingredient is most often wheat middlings, the byproduct of the wheat industry, and full of WGA which mimics insulin.
 By the way, if you want to think just a little further out of the box, has anyone asked about the preservatives added to the feed?
-All these high fat feeds being produced need preservatives to prevent the food from becoming rancid.
+All these high-fat feeds need preservatives to prevent the food from becoming rancid.
 And what about the lining of the bags they come in?
-Has anyone looked at the chemicals applied so that the oils from the grain mix doesn’t penetrate the bag?
-All of these are going into your horse and are disrupting the delicate balance of your horse’s gut microbes which are altering their normal process of protecting the horse from illness causing lectins.
+Has anyone looked at the chemicals applied so that the oils from the grain mix don’t penetrate the bag?
+All these are going into your horse and disrupting the delicate balance of your horse’s gut microbes, altering their normal process of protecting the horse from illness-causing lectins.

 While I could go on about the specific damage caused by feeding grain to horses, I won’t.
-The purpose of this blog is to start you to think about your own belief systems involved in the care of your horse.
-If they are working for you then there should be no need to change.
-But if they are not working then why keep repeating the same process expecting a different result?
-If you want to change, then simply stop feeding all grain for the next 2 weeks and accurately and honestly record all your observations.
+The purpose of this blog is to start you to think about your belief systems in caring for your horse.
+If they work for you, there should be no need to change.
+But if they are not working, why keep repeating the same process expecting a different result?
+If you want to change, stop feeding all grain for the next two weeks and accurately and honestly record all your observations.
 Then when you are ready, add in a protein source that will replace the chronic protein deficiency your horse has been going through.
-In 6 to 12 months you will have a happier horse that will be healthier.
+In 6 to 12 months, you will have a happier horse that will be healthier.
 And if you want to know why this is happening, stay tuned for more.

-In the meantime, don’t eat rhubarb leaves, marvel at the orbit of our planet and change the way you put on your pants.
-Then come back here and let this veterinarian with over 44 years experience with horses mess with your beliefs of horse care.
+In the meantime, don’t eat rhubarb leaves, marvel at our planet’s orbit and change how you put on your pants.
+Then come back here and let this veterinarian with over 44 years of experience with horses mess with your beliefs about horse care.
 It will be refreshing.